UCSD-Programming-Assignments/cse15l-lab-reports/index.md

 **Course Description:** CSE 15L is a hands-on exploration of software development tools and techniques.
 Investigation of the scientific process as applied to software development and debugging.
 Emphasis is on weekly hands-on laboratory experiences, development of laboratory notebooking techniques as applied to software design.

 ***
-This website is created for UCSD's CSE 15L--Software Tools and Techniques Lab.
+This website is created to complete assignments for UCSD's CSE 15L--Software Tools and Techniques Lab.
 The goal is to showcase everything we learned within five lab reports.
 * Lab Report #1: Remotely connecting to ieng6 (UCSD's server) and utilizing Unix commands.
 * Lab Report #2: Testing Git Hub's version control to debug markdown files.
 * Lab Report #3: Reducing the need to type tedious commands such as your username and password every time you need to SSH.